The Worst Martial Arts for Self-Defense or Street Fighting

 Aikido, or the “way of unifying forces,” is a modern Japanese martial art developed in the 1920s by Morihei Ueshiba.
 Ueshiba, a skilled martial artist in his own right, developed Aikido to align with his philosophical ideas rather than the best fighting strategies and techniques.

-It was his philosophy of nonviolence that gave Aikido its unique style.
-Ueshiba’s goal was to create a martial art capable of defending oneself from attack while not injuring the attacker.
+His philosophy of nonviolence gave Aikido its unique style.
+Ueshiba aimed to create a martial art that was capable of defending oneself from attack without injuring the attacker.

 Joint locks and throws are the primary methods used in Aikido.
 It’s this reliance on these attacks that gives Aikido its biggest problem.
 In practice, students or practice partners tend to “go with the throw.”
 Usually, this starts because it reduces joint stress when continuously twisted.
 Rather than waiting for the pressure on the joint to force you to be thrown, you throw yourself.